mapsacosta/EAFJupyter/docs/02_user_script_customization.rst

   export BAR=locally-set

-The second preamble will only run for an astro notebook; ``BAR`` is overwritten:
+The second preamble will only run for an astro notebook server; ``BAR`` is overwritten:

 .. image:: img/astro-preamble.png
   :width: 400
   :alt: Screencap from Astro notebook

-If you execute from an LPC notebook, the second script does not execute and ``BAR`` remains unchanged:
+If you execute from an LPC notebook server, the second script does not execute and ``BAR`` remains unchanged:

 .. image:: img/lpc-preamble.png